event4u-app/data-helpers/starlight/src/content/docs/attributes/detailed/has-object.md

 The `SimpleDtoObjectTrait` is **automatically included** in `SimpleDto`.
 You don't need to manually import it!

 The same applies to framework-specific traits:
-- `SimpleDtoEloquentTrait` - Automatically available when Laravel is installed
+- `SimpleDtoEloquentTrait` - **Always included**, methods throw `BadMethodCallException` if Laravel is not installed
-- `SimpleDtoDoctrineTrait` - Automatically available when Doctrine is installed
+- `SimpleDtoDoctrineTrait` - **Always included**, methods throw `BadMethodCallException` if Doctrine is not installed
-- `SimpleDtoObjectTrait` - Always available (no framework required)
+- `SimpleDtoObjectTrait` - **Always included** (no framework required)

+**How it works:**
+- All traits are always available at runtime
+- Methods check if the required framework is installed when called
+- If framework is missing, a clear `BadMethodCallException` is thrown with installation instructions
 :::

 ### Without Attribute